Analysis / Will Israel Share Iran Strike Plans With US?

 While Israel closely coordinates military moves with America, Jerusalem does not share everything.
 Israeli leaders are also known for taking action without US approval, most famously in the bombing of Iraq’s nuclear reactor in 1981.

-Recently leaked Pentagon documents revealed that the CIA is unaware of Israel’s plans and intentions for the near future.
-The Americans invest large resources in monitoring Israeli moves, but the Israelis are good at keeping some secrets.
+Previously leaked Pentagon documents revealed that the CIA was unaware of Israel’s short-term plans and intentions.
+Washington invests large resources in monitoring Israeli moves, but Israel is good at keeping some secrets.

 But while the US-Israel defense relationship is strong and intimate, Israel still keeps some sensitive information to itself.
 There are areas of Israeli military and intel operations that are highly classified and not shared with US partners.